cube3power/atsd/changelogs/2017_28/README.md

 ###### MIN

-Displays the minimum value dueing a period.
+Displays the minimum value during a period.

 ![](Images/4360.3.png)